What It Does

 • You want to start and stop with a button and have the file saved automatically to a default folder.

-• You want to trade a little quality for a smaller, easier-to-share file via a quality profile.
+• You want to trade a little quality for a smaller, easier-to-share file.

-• You need the breadth of a full recording suite like OBS, with scenes, layering, and streaming.
+• You need the breadth of a full recording suite with scenes, layering, and streaming.

 • You are not on macOS.
-Recordy is currently built exclusively for Mac, since that is my primary operating system.
+Recordy is currently built exclusively for Mac.

-If you find Recordy useful and need additional functionality, or you would like it tailored to a different system such as Windows or Linux, reach out through the project's GitHub page.
-I am open to expanding its compatibility if there is encouragement to do so, and willing to help adapt it.
+If you find Recordy useful and want it tailored to another system such as Windows or Linux, reach out through the project's GitHub page.
+I am open to expanding its compatibility if there is encouragement to do so.

 Built with Claude Code